Flank/flank-dashboard/metrics/ci_integrations/docs/01_ci_integration_module_architecture.md

 # Testing
 > How will the project be tested?

-Different parts of each CI source integration should be unit-tested using the Dart's core [test](https://pub.dev/packages/test) and [mockito](https://pub.dev/packages/mockito) packages.
+Different parts of each integration should be unit-tested using the Dart's core [test](https://pub.dev/packages/test) and [mockito](https://pub.dev/packages/mockito) packages.
 Also, the approaches discussed in [3rd-party API testing](https://github.com/software-platform/monorepo/blob/master/docs/03_third_party_api_testing.md) and [here](https://github.com/software-platform/monorepo/blob/master/docs/04_mock_server.md) should be used testing an integration client that performs direct HTTP calls.

 # Alternatives Considered
 > Summarize alternative designs (pros & cons)